Looking at Model Debiasing through the Lens of Anomaly Detection

 Several Anomaly Detection (AD) methods have been proposed, either relying on deep learning \cite {pang2021deep} or traditional machine learning approaches \cite{liu2008isolation,estimator1999fast,scholkopf2001estimating}.
 In this work, we aim to frame the problem of unknown bias identification in the context of anomaly detection, and we opt to exploit the One-Class Support Vector Machine (OCSVM).
 It can be regarded as an unsupervised technique that learns a hyperplane separating the training samples from the origin while maximizing the hyperplane distance from it, and which can learn meaningful margins without the need for manual annotations \cite{scholkopf2001estimating, lamrini2018anomaly}.
 In the context of dataset bias, its associated decision function would ideally return $+1$ for in-class (bias-aligned) samples and $-1$ for samples detected as anomalous (bias-conflicting).

 Such decision function is outlined in Eq. \eqref{eq_f}, where $\alpha_i$ and $\lambda$ are the learned Lagrange multipliers and hyperplane's offset respectively, while $K$ is the Gram matrix of distances between sample points in kernel space.
 The higher the argument of the \textit{sign}, the higher the (signed) distance of a sample from the learned margin, with a positive distance indicating that a sample should be regarded as in-class (positive sign), or out-of-class (negative sign).
 As such, the argument of the \textit{sign}, can be regarded as an \textit{anomaly score}.
 In our bias identification approach, we modify Eq. \eqref{eq_f} to shift the argument of the \textit{sign} by a threshold $\tau$ (which we automatically compute, see Algorithm \ref{ps}), so that when the anomaly score is higher than $\tau$ the corresponding sample is classified as in-class, and anomalous otherwise.
 Such a decision threshold can be used to restrict anomaly predictions with respect to the original formulation.
-In our approach, we train one OCSVM per target class, allowing us to tailor bias detection specifically to individual categories.